Walang Matigas Na Pulis sa Matinik Na Misis

 Walang Matigas Na Pulis sa Matinik Na Misis (lit.
-'There Is No Tough Policeman to a Thorny Wife') is a 1994 Philippine action comedy film directed by Danilo P. Cabreira.
+'There Is No Tough Policeman to a Fierce Wife') is a 1994 Philippine action comedy film directed by Danilo P. Cabreira.
 The film stars Ramon "Bong" Revilla Jr. as the titular policeman, his wife Lani Mercado as the titular misis and Plinky Recto.

-A sequel, Yes Darling: Walang Matigas Na Pulis...
-2, was released in 1997, with Revilla and Mercado reprising their roles.
+A sequel, Yes Darling: Walang Matigas Na Pulis 2, was released in 1997, with Revilla and Mercado reprising their roles.
 A television remake of the same name began airing in 2023, with Revilla alone reprising his role.

 The film is streaming online on YouTube.